 Flow & Sediment Calculations

 Our calculations show over 5 BILLION GALLONS of freshwater are being dumped into St. Joe Bay every 24 hours with a 20 ft river reading at Blountstown.
 Flow is easy to calculate, Sediment is a very difficult thing to quantify.
 Using Data from the US department of the interior for Dam construction, and other sediment numbers derived from flood events on the Mississippi River shows up to ONE HUNDRED THOUSAND TONS of sediment could be dumped into St. Joe Bay each 24 hour period at this river reading!
 Imagine TEN THOUSAND DUMP TRUCKS lined up each day to dump their loads into St. Joe Bay!
 Every gallon of this valuable fresh water and ton of this nutrient rich silt belongs in Apalachicola Bay, NOT St. Joe Bay.
-Our calculations show that between 12% and 16% of TOTAL RIVER FLOW is being lost from Apalachicola Bay into St. Joe Bay at this river reading!
+Our calculations show that between 10% to 12% of TOTAL RIVER FLOW is being lost from Apalachicola Bay into St. Joe Bay at this river reading!
+We also know that local rainfall contributes a lot of water to our watershed.
+One inch of rain on one acre of land produces around 27000 gallons of water.
+Multiply this by 75000 (the number of acres in the Wimico Drainage Basin) and you get roughly 2 Billion gallons for every inch of rain in the Wimico watershed.
+Apalachicola Bay is supposed to get EVERY DROP of this water.
+If the River is at 5 ft and it’s low tide in St. Joe Bay, how much water is Apalachicola Bay losing?
+We contend that much of this precious water is becoming runoff into St. Joe Bay.
 While these calculations are important, it is essential to remember that the control number, the number it USED TO BE, is ZERO!
 There should be ZERO gallons of freshwater and ZERO tons of sediment leaving the Apalachicola River Floodplain, and ZERO gallons of freshwater and ZERO tons of sediment entering ST. Joe Bay from the Apalachicola River floodplain.